wh-alice/mig_visualstudio/vs/test_notintoc/how-to--assign-who-will-run-the-tests-in-a-test-plan.md

 ---
-title: "How to: Assign Who Will Run the Tests in a Test Plan" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Assign Who Will Run the Tests in a Test Plan | Microsoft Docs" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"